CTH999/GoL/README.md

 # Contents

 # Links
-this is for multiple links to GOL
+one of these is a good description of what this is for

+1.
+2.
+3.

 ## Internet Searches
 conway's game of life: https://www.bing.com/search?pglt=41&q=conway%27s+game+of+life&cvid=12af3076599244eaa7d1ef00cfa17028&gs_lcrp=EgZjaHJvbWUqBggBEC4YQDIGCAAQRRg5MgYIARAuGEAyBggCEAAYQDIGCAMQABhAMgYIBBAAGEAyBggFEAAYQDIGCAYQABhAMgYIBxAAGEAyBggIEAAYQDIICAkQ6QcY_FXSAQg0ODgxajBqMagCALACAA&FORM=ANNAB1&PC=U531